 1. Describe your research topic/issues.

+The instructions ask that you “describe” your topic.
+What have you learned about this topic that led you to want to explore it?

 What steps can be taken to prevent more maternity deaths for Black women from treatable illnesses like pre-clampsia, in communities such as Boston, MA vs. Indianapolis, IN.?

 2. State your research problem: (What is the problem you are trying to/want to address with this research project?)

 I aim at addressing the increased maternity deaths for black women in the Boston community.
+Why is this a problem?
 Addressing the high maternity deaths in the community will save lives, which will be beneficial to both the community and the entire country.

 3. What is your research question (s)?

-What steps can be taken to reduce or eliminate maternity deaths for Black women in the community such as Boston?
+What steps can be taken to reduce or eliminate maternity deaths for Black women in the community such as Boston ________?
+Always repeat the complete question.

 4. What are your research objectives?
 (What are your goals for this project?
 What do you expect to accomplish by completing this project?
 State your research objectives.)

-To be able to identify the fundamental factor which has resulted in maternity deaths.
+To be able to identify the fundamental factors that have resulted in high maternity deaths for Black women.

-To give hope to the Black community.
+To give hope to women in the Black community by increasing their knowledge about what causes maternity deaths .

 To help provide information to the policymakers to address the issue

-To be able to meet the health care providers in the black community
+To be able to support the health care providers in the Black community

 5. Who is your community partner?

-Community care partner, Enterprise Community Partners,
+Community care partner, Enterprise Community Partners, Who are they?
+Why?

 II.
 Describe your research methods: